6 Min Read

 One type of trigger for a midlife crisis in men are external, life changing events like the death of a friend or loved one, or illness in himself or someone of the same general age.

 These events are jarring and force a man to look at his own life and mortality and whether he considers himself to have lived the life he had envisioned living when he was younger.
-Having to face the fact that your life is finite, and you may not have done all the things you once thought you would can push some people off the psychological deep end and be the start of a midlife crisis.
+Or face the fact that your life is finite.
+Knowing you haven't done all the things you once thought you would can push some people off the psychological deep end and be the start of a midlife crisis.
 In their minds the fact that certain dreams were never realized outweigh all the many other positive things in their lives and lead to feelings of unhappiness and failure.

 Of course, these things aren’t wholly true and it’s unfair for a husband to assign blame to his wife for his midlife crisis.
 Unfortunately, however, in these situations men are more likely to engage in midlife crisis affairs or attempt to restart their lives in some way.
 While a husband coming out of a midlife crisis that has manifested in this manner and wanting to return to his wife is certainly possible, he will likely have changed and done a great deal of damage to people in his life along the way.